jdersch/PERQemu/PERQemu/Readme.txt

             number of games, demos, and applications.
 This was created from floppy images on Bitsavers.

+        g7.prqm:
+            The first PERQmedia-formatted Shugart image for use with the "CIO" board.
+Contains a POS G.7 installation (binary only) and an Accent S6 that doesn't (yet) boot.
+This image includes some fun new demos not previously available on PERQemu!

        Additional "stock" hard drive or floppy images may be included as well.
 Any custom disk images you create or import are loaded from and saved in the Disks/ directory by default.
 Please consult the